 How are SD SB couples different from traditional couples?

-As you can see, mutually beneficial relationships aren’t as out-of-the-box as you might expect.
+As you can see, relationships aren’t as out-of-the-box as you might expect.
 That being said, there are some key differences which make sugaring more appealing to many people:

 - It’s common for sugar partners to keep their arrangements separate from their personal lives.
 When you enter into a traditional relationship, the expectation is that eventually, your partner will meet your friends, coworkers, and family.
 But in an SD SB relationship, this is not typically the case.
 In fact, many sugar daddies and sugar babies prefer to keep their personal lives separate so as not to put additional pressure or strings on the arrangement.